kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(1\) A suitable frequency channel must be available.

-\(2\) The facility's performance, as determined by air and ground inspection, must meet the requirements of §171.157.
+\(2\) The facility's performance, as determined by air and ground inspection, must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.157   Performance requirements.|§171.157]].

-\(3\) The installation of the equipment must meet the requirements of §171.159.
+\(3\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.159   Installation requirements.|§171.159]].

-\(4\) The owner must agree to operate and maintain the facility in accordance with §171.161.
+\(4\) The owner must agree to operate and maintain the facility in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.161   Maintenance and operations requirements.|§171.161]].

-\(5\) The owner must agree to furnish periodic reports, as set forth in §171.163, and must agree to allow the Federal Aviation Administration to inspect the facility and its operation whenever necessary.
+\(5\) The owner must agree to furnish periodic reports, as set forth in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.163   Reports.|§171.163]], and must agree to allow the Federal Aviation Administration to inspect the facility and its operation whenever necessary.

 \(6\) The owner must assure the Federal Aviation Administration that he will not withdraw the facility from service without the permission of the Federal Aviation Administration.